Jack Rogers Hopkins: California Design Maverick

 Screening as part of this presentation, will be the world premiere of Jack Rogers Hopkins: California Design Maverick, a documentary film directed by 20th Century design specialist Katie Nartonis.
 (20 min).
 Nartonis’ documentary In Tandem: The Life and Work of Jerry and Evelyn Ackerman was screened by MW at the Annenberg Theater in 2020.

-After the screening, Nartonis will be joined by her co-authors of the 2020 Hopkins book - co-editor Jeffrey Head, and noted design specialists Jo Lauria, Dave Hampton, and Glenn Adamson, for a discussion hosted by Reform gallery owner, Gerard O’Brien.
+After the screening, Nartonis will be joined by her co-authors of the 2020 Hopkins book - co-editor Jeffrey Head, and noted design specialists Jo Lauria, Dave Hampton, and James Rawitsch, for a discussion hosted by Reform gallery owner, Gerard O’Brien.

 Things to Know